 - Ask-an-Attorney: Students have access to a database of attorneys who have offered to speak with them to discuss such topics as the attorney’s career path, résumés, cover letters, and practice area options.

-- Practice Area Forums: Each semester attorneys from the same or similar practice areas are invited to campus to speak with students in a table-talk setting.
+- Networking Forums: Each semester attorneys from the same or similar practice areas are invited to campus to speak with students in a table-talk setting.
 Students come away with a heightened understanding of specific practice areas as well as a deeper sense of the different settings—law firm, in-house, government agency, public interest organization.